Fraunhofer-AISEC/omejdn-server/README.md

 ![Omejdn](public/img/logo.jpg)

-Omejdn is a minimal but extensible OAuth 2.0/OpenID connect server for ...
+Omejdn is a minimal but extensible OAuth 2.0/OpenID connect server used for ...

 1. IoT devices which use their private keys to request OAuth2 access tokens in order to access protected resources
 1. Websites or apps which retrieve user attributes